 - 5-9.2.1 Automatic closing, vertically sliding doors shall be suspended by a system of weights and ropes, wire cables, or chains over pulleys.
 All weights shall be enclosed in a substantial metal enclosure for the entire length of travel.
-Pulleys over which the weight cable or chain passes shall be shielded to prevent the cable or chain from jumping off the pulley. - 5-9.2.2 The automatic closing mechanism for vertically sliding tinclad and sheet metal doors shall employ a system of weights suspended by wire cables over pulleys.
-One of these weights shall be so arranged that the operation of a fusible link or detector will release this weight and permit the door to close by gravity.
-The total weight of the remaining weights shall be sufficient to prevent the door from dropping suddenly, but not enough to prevent it from closing in a positive manner. - 5-9.2.3 Vertically sliding sectional doors shall close automatically upon operation of a fusible link or detector that releases the overhead sectional door, and the governor shall control the rate of descent.
+Pulleys over which the weight cable or chain passes shall be shielded to prevent the cable or chain from jumping off the pulley. - |5-9.2.2 Vertically sliding doors shall have an average closing speed of not less than 6 in. per second nor more than 24 in. per second. - 5-9.2.3 Vertically sliding sectional doors shall close automatically upon operation of a fusible link or detector that releases the overhead sectional door, and the governor shall control the rate of descent.